What is a Knee Replacement?

 Does a Knee Replacement work?

-This surgery is considered the gold standard for relief from knee pain.
+This surgery is considered the gold standard for relief from knee pain after conservative treatments have failed.
 Still, this surgery should not be undertaken lightly as it takes about a year to see the fully recover to the point you can be more active than before surgery.
 The good news is that OrthoNebraska has been recognized as a destination for knee replacement based on our high number of knee replacements done yearly, shorter length of hospital stays, low infection rates, our nurse-to-patient ratio and other factors.
 At OrthoNebraska, we excel at getting people moving again after total knee replacement surgery.
 It’s what we do.

 What can I expect when I have a Knee Replacement?